pivotal/docs-tap/crossplane/reference/index.hbs.md

 # Crossplane reference

-This section provides reference information for Crossplane.
+This section provides reference documentation for Crossplane.

 In this section: